 - After breathing a big sigh of relief, you should also review your performance in the interview.

-- Jot down the things you handled well and any surprises you might not have anticipated.
+- Note down the things you handled well and any surprises you might not have anticipated.

 - Use the experience to help you improve your skills for future interviews.

 - After the recruitment process, you could also consider calling the interviewer for feedback.